 The website got your commitment to view the slideshow in order to engage with their site.

 When someone has committed to something, they want to follow through.

 Interactive sites come in all shapes and sizes, and they oftentimes work on small business budgets.

 It’s time to start thinking about how you can get more interactive.
 Let’s get some inspiration from these small businesses’ interactive website ideas.

+a.
 Brown University Math Department

 Brown University understands that hypothesis testing and probabilities can be boring stuff.
 That is if you’re not a gifted mathematician.

 They’ve dedicated a section of their site to colorful interactive tools that allow you to interact with data.